 What is lunch and learn?

-Lunch and learn is an educational program companies can offer to employees to help teach skills or provide useful information relevant to their job.
+Lunch and Learn is an educational program company can offer to employees to help teach skills or provide useful information relevant to their job.
 During a lunch and learn event, the company brings in an expert to give a presentation while employees enjoy a lunch that their company provides.
 This is a fun alternative to business meetings and can be an effective use of time.

 These events benefit both employees and the company and can boost productivity by fostering healthy relationships and promoting the well-being of employees.
 Great lunch and learns are engaging, outcome-oriented, and give your team real value in exchange for your time.